wombleton/gitlaw-nz/acts/C/Commissions of Inquiry Act 1908.md

 ###### Note

-Changes authorised by [section 17C][0] of the Acts and Regulations Publication Act 1989 have been made in this eprint.
+Changes authorised by [subpart 2][0] of Part 2 of the Legislation Act 2012 have been made in this eprint.
+See the notes at the end of this eprint for further details.

-A general outline of these changes is set out in the notes at the end of this eprint, together with other explanatory material about this eprint.

 This Act is administered in the Department of Internal Affairs.